signalfx/splunk-otel-android/README.md

 The Splunk Android RUM Instrumentation is licensed under the terms of the Apache Software License version 2.0.
 See [the license file](./LICENSE) for more details.

+# Build Environment

+Make sure to select JDK 17 to build & run on Android Studio